Vascular Surgery Fellowship

 Departmental Conferences

 Morbidity and Mortality Conference – Friday morning at 6:45 AM.
 All residents are required to attend.
-The format is case presentations by chief residents on the general surgery services, plastic surgery and vascular surgery and includes special presentations of interesting cases.
+The format is case presentations by chief residents on general surgery services, plastic surgery, and vascular surgery and includes special presentations of interesting cases.
 The yearly schedule is available on the Department of Surgery website.

 Vascular Surgery Service Conferences